skrey/yellow-extensions/features/update/README.md

 You can add and remove extensions in the file manager.
 You can also add extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php install` followed by optional extensions.
 You can also remove extensions at the command line.
 Type `php yellow.php uninstall` followed by optional extensions.

 This extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to download files.
+Developers ca n use the [release extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/release).

 ## Settings